MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-finance.md

 ---
-title: Set Up Financial Processes| Microsoft Docs
+title: Set Up Financial Processes
-description: Learn about the tasks to set up finance in your business to suit all your accounting, auditing, or bookkeeping needs.
+description: Learn about the tasks required to set up finance in your business to suit all your accounting, auditing, or bookkeeping needs.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual